4 Bedroom Home in Moody - $810,000

-Looking for the perfect Heart of Texas home to enjoy all the perks of country living?
-This is it!
-Tucked away in the countryside between Moody and Lorena, just 20 miles from Waco or Temple is this modern-styled, spacious, 3040 sq ft, 4 bedrooms, 2.5 bath metal home with warm wood accents, breathes tranquility, warmth, and family.
-The four bedrooms are off the open-concept living, dining, and kitchen with a two-way fireplace and a high vaulted, beamed ceiling.
-The high-quality fixtures and finishes add to the luxurious, yet comfortable feel of the home.
-Off the chef’s dream of a kitchen with a big island and white cabinetry are a large, walk-in pantry and a designated laundry-mud room with a powder room.
-French doors open to the front of the home, as well as to the large, covered back patio overlooking the above-ground pool, and the many windows offer lots of natural light.
+Modern-styled, spacious, 3040 sq ft, 4 bedroom, 2.5 bath metal home in the Heart of Texas on a fully fenced 11.4± acre lot with rolling terrain, plenty of trees, two barns and a paved driveway assuring tons of privacy and a fully finished property to call your own.
+Open-concept living, dining, and kitchen with a two-way fireplace and a high vaulted, beamed ceiling.
+High-quality fixtures and finishes add to the luxurious feel of the home.
+Off the kitchen with a big island and white cabinetry are a large, walk-in pantry and a designated laundry-mud room and powder room.
+A large, covered back patio overlooks the above-ground pool.
 Additionally, there is a 1500 sq ft shop, garage, man-cave with bar area.
-The fully fenced 11.4± acre lot boasts rolling terrain, plenty of trees, two barns along with a paved driveway assuring tons of privacy and a fully finished property to call your own.
-What’s not to love?"

 4 Bedroom Home in Moody - $810,000